This page provides an overview of the V-Ray Frame Buffer.

 |Removes the selected image from the render history|

 |Sets the currently selected image as image A for A/B comparison in the VFB|

 |Sets the currently selected image as image B for A/B comparison in the VFB|

 |Enables or disables the image comparison.
 Click and hold the button to switch between horizontal and vertical comparison.|

 |Opens out the Render History Settings window.|

-The keyboard keys from 1 to 9 are used to quickly switch between the first 9 images in the history.
+The keyboard keys from 1 to 9 are used to quickly switch between the first 9 images from the history.